 Jesus arrives and places flowers on the graves.
 Gregory, the leader of the Hilltop, spots them and begins fuming.
 He's furious that Sasha buried her dead here, as the Hilltop always burns their bodies.
 He tells Maggie and Sasha they need to leave immediately.
 He says if the Saviors find out they're here, they'll realize he made a deal with Rick to wipe out Negan, which will only lead to trouble.
 Gregory's an asshole, but I can't argue with him here.
 Jesus talks Gregory into letting the women stay the night.

 Back in Alexandria, Rick and Aaron are preparing to go on a supply run to find more stuff for Negan.
-Carl and Michonne apparently aren't concerned with Negan's treats, and refuse to go.
+Carl and Michonne apparently aren't concerned with Negan's threats, and refuse to go.
 Rick's apparently powerless to control them and leaves.
 Carl asks Michonne why she didn't go with Rick, and she says "she has some things to figure out."
 Uh-oh!
 I smell a super-sized solo Michonne episode coming!
 They both agree Rick's wrong to agree to Negan's terms.

 Carl sees Enid trying to sneak over the wall.
 She says she's going to the Hilltop to see Maggie.
 Does she even know her?
 Carl tells Enid he's not saving her anymore and lets her leave.